lianjiewu88/JavaTwoPlusTwoEquals5/src/devExpertTest/testCase/Readme.md

     }
 }
 ```
-debugging could start by setting breakpoint in constructor of Parameterized and:
+debugging could start by setting breakpoint in constructor of Parameterized class ( line 279 ) and:

-* allParameters
+* allParameters ( line 282 )
 * createRunnersForParameters
 * @Override createTest